dcsan/stuytown/README.md

 # Stuytown / East Village room available now

-I'm Looking for a room-mate for a large room in the East Village.
+I'm Looking for a long-term room-mate for 2BR apartment in Stuytown, East Village.

-$2500 for the bedroom and separate work/desk area in a 2 bed apartment
+$2500 for the bedroom and separate work/desk area in a 2 bed apartment.

+The bedroom is very large, can hold a king size bed and a desk and dresser.

+Available now, furnished or unfurnished.

 Contact me at <dc@rik.ai> or 628-777-8813 with a bit of info about yourself and let's see if it's a fit!